srihegde/deadline_bot/README.md

 |
 ├── dl.csv:                        CSV file containing the conference deadlines
 |
-└── setup_bot.ipynb:               Jupyter notebook to setup the bot
+└── setup_bot.ipynb:               Jupyter notebook to set up the bot

 ```

-Ideal way to run the bot is to use a cron job to sequentially run `conf_curator.py` followed by `app.py` script at a specific time of the day.
+An ideal way to run the bot is to use a cron job to sequentially run the `conf_curator.py` followed by the `app.py` script at a specific time of the day.